Instant-Reactive-Systems/bau/README.md

 # bau
 A collection of utilities for [`bevy`] apps.

-Each module is a treated as it's own utility component.
+Each module is treated as it's own utility component.

 ## Features
 - Parallel events - write to an event channel from multiple systems in parallel